 And, most importantly, the rental truck insurance does not cover workman’s compensation, in case you or one of those workers you picked up get injured during the move.
 That type of insurance is not cheap, and also does not cover a worker who has been inappropriately I-9 vetted.

 Hire a Professional Mover

-Maybe instead of setting up a temporary moving company with sufficient insurance and proper HR vetting, you could just hire a third party to transfer you into your new home?
+Maybe instead of setting up a temporary moving company with sufficient insurance and proper HR vetting, you could just hire a professional mover like the On The Go Moving Redmond services to transfer you into your new home.
 Let a bunch of professionals who do this for a living, and have probably been in business for years, worry about all the little details that could rise up and bite you when you’re at one of the most vulnerable junctures in your life.

 First and foremost, consider the bottom line reason for using a professional moving company; that there is a much less risk of damage to your possessions if they are in the hands of trained movers with years of experience.
 And these movers have been properly vetted, and insured, by a company with a state-issued business license.

 Don’t take chances with your new home, the most important investment that you’ll ever make in your life.